98 Spare Bedroom Ideas

 If you work from home, then you know it’s vital to have a space where you can focus.
 Perhaps you need to make conference phone and video calls or a quiet place where you can be left alone.
 Your small spare room is the perfect place to create your at-home office, allowing you to develop a clear separation between your work and home life.

 Try to create a place that looks and feels professional.
 Give yourself plenty of light to create a bright space.
 Create a space that compliments the type of work that you do.
 A more conservative career may call for a built-in bookshelf, leather upholstered desk chair, and elegant artwork on the walls.
-A more creative career could mean that your office has a funky table workspace, industrial-looking exposed ceiling, and previous projects framed and hung on the walls.
+A more creative career could mean that your office has a funky table workspace, an industrial-looking exposed ceiling, and previous projects framed and hung on the walls.

 Think about what motivates and energizes you.
 Do you need the desk facing a window?
 Or would this be too distracting for you?